 Owen cannot deny Nancy the job based on having a criminal conviction.
 Owen needs to perform an individualized assessment of the applicant.

 The DUI conviction does not appear to have a direct relationship on the cashier job, a first-time DUI in California is generally a misdemeanor offense and may carry no jail time, the single DUI conviction occurred 8-years ago.
 Based on this assessment, it does not appear that Owen has a reasonable basis for denying Nancy the job based on the criminal conviction for drunk driving.

-Embezzlement appears to have a direct relationship to the job of a bank teller.
+Embezzlement appears to have a direct relationship to the job title of a bank teller.
 A felony conviction that results in 2 years in prison is a serious offense.
 The conviction occurred in the past 4 years.
 The job of a bank teller involves handling large sums of money.
 Based on this analysis, Quentin may have a reasonable basis for denying Peter the job based on the prior criminal conviction.

 An employer in California cannot withdraw a job offer based on a criminal conviction unless the employer has done an individual assessment.
 If the employer decides not to hire an employee after assessing the individual’s criminal record, the employer must provide written notice to the applicant and a chance to respond.5

 The employer may be violating California employment laws if the employer:

 - Does not perform an individualized assessment,